LucasJMO/E6Plus/classes/ThiefAcrobat.md

 **Improved Evasion**: This ability works like evasion, except that while the thief acrobat still takes no damage on a successful Reflex saving throw against attacks henceforth she takes only half damage on a failed save.
 A helpless thief acrobat does not gain the benefit of improved evasion.

 **Moving Attack**: When using the attack action with a melee weapon, a thief acrobat can move both before and after the attack, provided that the total distance moved is not greater than her speed.

+**Two Weapon Fighting**: At 5th level a thief acrobat gains the feat two weapon fighting.
+If the thief acrobat already has this feat, they can instead select a different feat for which they meet the prerequisites.

 **Grapple Line**: A Thief Acrobat may fire a missile weapon designed as a grappling weapon at an unoccupied square and, if it does at least 1 point of damage to an object filling that square (wall, ceiling, statue, etc) or a securely affixed object (ceiling post, small statue, etc) the Thief acrobat may run a rope from his current position to that location as a full round action.
 He may then use this rope to make a Balance or Climb check as normal.